The Best Essential Oils for Bloating Relief and Digestive Comfort

 1. Peppermint Oil

-Peppermint oil is one of the most researched natural remedies for digestive discomfort.
-Its active compound, menthol, relaxes intestinal muscles and reduces gas formation.
+Peppermint oil is one of the most researched natural supports for perceived bloating and cramping.
+Its active compound, menthol, has been shown to relax intestinal smooth muscle and reduce abdominal discomfort when taken in enteric-coated capsule form.

-Add a drop to a carrier oil (like coconut or almond oil) and massage it onto your abdomen in a clockwise motion.
+• Dilute 1 drop in a carrier oil (such as coconut or almond oil) and massage the abdomen gently in a clockwise motion.

 2. Ginger Oil

-Dilute a few drops with a carrier oil and apply to your stomach for quick relief.
+• Dilute with a carrier oil and apply to the abdomen for soothing warmth.

-Add 1–2 drops to a bowl of steaming water, cover your head with a towel, and inhale deeply.
+• Add 1–2 drops to a bowl of steaming water and inhale gently.

 3. Fennel Oil

-Mix with a carrier oil and gently massage onto your abdomen after meals.
+• Mix with a carrier oil and massage gently onto the abdomen after meals.

 4. Chamomile Oil

-Combine with a carrier oil and massage onto your stomach to reduce cramping.
+• Dilute with a carrier oil and massage onto the abdomen to ease tension or cramping.

 5. Lemon Oil